 Meredith Ponder Whitmire

 Meredith Ponder Whitmire is the Vice President of Matz, Blancato and Associates.
-She is the Policy and Advocacy Director for the National Association of Nutrition and Aging Services Programs (NANASP) and the Federal Policy and Media Coordinator for the Elder Justice Coalition.
+She is the Policy and Advocacy Director for the National Association of Nutrition and Aging Services Programs (NANASP) and the Policy Director for the Elder Justice Coalition.
 She also directs policy for a senior malnutrition coalition, Defeat Malnutrition Today.
 In these roles, she provides policy analysis and direction for and advocates on behalf of a wide variety of aging topics, including nutrition, elder justice, and community-based services.
 She holds a JD from Georgetown University Law Center and a BA from Georgetown University.